skip to main navigation skip to secondary navigation skip to content

 Federal Reserve's Role

-The Federal Reserve's role is to ensure compliance with the enforcement actions issued in April 2011, including the payment process under the agreement in principle announced in January of 2013.
+The Federal Reserve's role is to ensure compliance with the enforcement actions issued in April and September of 2011 and April of 2012, including the payment process under the agreement in principle announced in January of 2013.

-OCC and Federal Reserve examiners are continuing to closely monitor the servicers' implementation of plans required by the enforcement actions issued in April 2011 to correct the unsafe and unsound mortgage servicing and foreclosure practices.
+OCC and Federal Reserve examiners are continuing to closely monitor the servicers' implementation of plans required by the enforcement actions to correct the unsafe and unsound mortgage servicing and foreclosure practices.

 Related Links